Anglican Diocese of Lagos Mainland

-The Anglican Diocese of Lagos Mainland is one of 13 within the Anglican Province of Lagos, itself one of 14 provinces within the Church of Nigeria.
-The bishop emeritus is Adebayo Dada Akinde and the current bishop is Akinpelu Johnson; Johnson was consecrated a bishop on 24 July 2016 at Archbishop Vinning Memorial Church Cathedral, Ikeja.
+The Anglican Diocese of Lagos Mainland is one of 13 within the Anglican Province of Lagos, itself one of 14 ecclesiastical provinces within the Church of Nigeria.
+The bishop emeritus is Adebayo Dada Akinde and the current bishop is the Right Rev. Akinpelu Johnson; Johnson was consecrated a bishop on 24 July 2016 at Archbishop Vinning Memorial Church Cathedral, Ikeja.